arpitbbhayani/knowledge-base/hash-table-internals/conflict-resolution-in-hash-tables-with-chaining/gist.md

-Collisions are inevitable in Hash Tables, and a common way of handling them is through Chaining using Linked List.
+Collisions are inevitable in Hash Tables, and a common way of handling them is through chaining using Linked List.
 But can we use some other data structure?

-Collisions are inevitable in Hash Tables as we are mapping a large range of application keys on a smaller range of array slots.
+Collisions are inevitable in Hash Tables, as we are mapping a large range of application keys to a smaller range of array slots.
 So, there are chances that the hash function spits out the same value for two different application keys.

 Because Hash Tables cannot be lossy, we need a way to handle these collisions and allow storing of multiple keys that are hashed to the same slot.
-A way to achieve this is Chaining and it is very commonly implemented through a Linked List.
+A way to achieve this is chaining, and it is very commonly implemented through a Linked List.

 ## Data Structures